MatthBogaert/AggregateR/README.md

 ## 4: 41224.02        2172          1
 ```

-As mentioned, the user can also show to output a tibble for nicer printing.
+As mentioned, the user can also output a tibble for nicer printing.

 ```
 Aggregate(x=data,by='ID', tibble = TRUE)